 It’s Never too Late

-It’s never too late to help your child, but is is much easier when they are younger, before secondary issues such as poor self esteem, anxiety, anger and frustration start to creep in.
+Fortunately, it’s never too late to help your child, but is is much easier when they are younger, before secondary issues such as poor self esteem, anxiety, anger and frustration start to creep in.

-If you are concerned about your child’s early development, or readiness for starting school, your counsellor offers a safe place where you can feel free to talk about these and other parenting issues.
 Your counsellor’s role is to listen and offer support.
 Many parenting issues can be addressed through building closer connections based on empathy and understanding.

 It is also a good idea to talk to your child’s teacher about how you can work together to help your child get off to the best start in school.
 Not all behavioural challenges mean that your child needs a diagnosis.